drummingduck/scripts/README.md

 # scripts
-Working on scripts to learn python
+Working on scripts to learn python.

+Expanding on a basic knowledge of python to a more comprehensive understanding.